 CIS 1111 Introduction to Problem Solving & Computer Programming

-Introduction to problem solving techniques used in programming.
+Introduction to problem-solving techniques used in programming.
 Students learn to use tools such as flowcharts and pseudocode to plan solutions.
-Using C++ programming languages, students will design, code and test programs using the basic structures of sequence, selection, iteration, functions and arrays.
+Using the C++ programming language, students will design, code, and test programs using sequence, selection, iteration, functions, and arrays.

 Prerequisites: MAT 0200 or MAT 1120

-- Apply the various controls used in Object Oriented Programming.
-Use constants, variables and expressions for writing code.
+- Apply the various controls used in computer programming.
+Use constants, variables, and expressions for writing code.

-- Identify the steps of input, processing, & output for problem solving.
-Create documentation for the problem solving process, and analyze output.
+- Identify the steps of input, processing, and output for problem-solving.
+Create documentation for the problem-solving process, and analyze output.